martonaronvarga/pubdelays/docs/STAGE_CONTRACTS.md

 - Mutating data stages write through same-directory temporary files and atomically rename on success.
 - `--resume` skips only when the expected output exists and is non-empty.
-- Manifested stages append to `data/manifests/pipeline.sqlite` unless `--manifest` overrides it.
+- Local manifested stages append to `data/manifests/pipeline.sqlite` unless `--manifest` overrides it.
+- SLURM parse and transform array tasks use per-task manifests under `data/manifests/slurm/`; collect them after a run with `manifest collect` when a consolidated audit table is needed.
 - Manifest rows use `status` values `success`, `skipped`, or `failed` where the command currently records failures.
 - `records` means rows or records emitted by that stage; `deleted` is stage-specific and documented below.
 - `init-dirs`, `preflight`, `list-inputs`, and `manifest` are inspection or helper commands and do not append manifest rows.